stblr/Hanachan/README.md

 * Graphics reimplementation using Vulkan
 * Full game reimplementation (maybe)

+## Running the program

+Two files have to be supplied as cli arguments: a ghost file in the rkg format, and a race dump file in the custom rkrd format, which contains important physics variables for each frame.
+The program replays the ghost and compares it to the dump, and as soon as there is a difference for any of the variables, it is printed and the execution is stopped.
+Sample files are provided in the data directory.

 ## Contributing

 At the moment, the codebase is evolving very fast and there is still some code I haven't integrated yet, so if you want to contribute non-trivial features, please tell me about it so we can properly coordinate.